 The project scope has remained the same.
 Project costs are derived from the DC Water Capital Budget 10-year forecast of spending and DC Water's latest project management data, and reflect DC Water's cost estimates and expenditure schedules available at the time this document was prepared.
 Given the open-ended nature of the Blue Plains projects, this PDF does not fully reflect the total project costs.
 These projects are, in fact, expected to continue indefinitely.
 As new sub-projects are added to the Blue Plains facility plans, the associated costs will be added to this project.
-The funding schedule also indicates the calculated Rockville share of the cost.
+The funding schedule also indicates the calculated Rockville share of the cost

-Coordinating Agencies: City of Rockville; (responsible for a share of funding); DC Water; (responsible for design and construction)
+Coordinating Agencies: City of Rockville; (responsible for a share of funding); DC Water; (responsible for design and construction) Coordinating Projects: Not Applicable

-E. Annual Operating Budget Impact (000's)
+E. Annual Operating Budget Impact (000's s) FY of Impact

-Staff & Other
+- Staff & Other

 Maintenance

 Debt Service \$6,227

-Total Cost \$6,227
+٦ Total Cost \$6,227

 Impact on Water and Sewer Rate \$0.01